 Getting a “fair” price in a tourist town such as Yangshuo requires some experience and patience; you shouldn’t be too greedy nor too loose with your money, you’ll need to always be ready to give up the item that you want and especially do so in a way that the seller doesn’t notice!

 The best thing to do is to find out ahead of time the actual cost and only pay that price.
 For more information on how to bargain with Chinese merchants, click here.

 Recently right in the middle of the city, at the beginning of West Street, a shopping area in Western style selling brand name clothing and other articles has opened.

-In these shops you can’t haggle (perhaps if you spend a lot there may be a little wiggle-room on the total) but they are surely meant for those who want want products of an expected quality.
+In these shops, you can’t haggle (perhaps if you spend a lot there may be a little wiggle-room on the total) but they are surely meant for those who want products of expected quality.

 Addresses and useful numbers in Yangshuo

 For most countries, Guangxi Province falls under the jurisdiction of the consulate located in Guangzhou.
 Click here to learn more.

 Division of Exit and Entry Administration of Public Security Bureau